abdo-host/Mysqli-DB-Class/README.md

 # Mysqli-DB-Class

 Manipulate with your data using simple methods

+Powerful actions in simple Active Record style.
+No any SQL writing.
+Fast and low-memory usage, compact and cleaner resulting code.

 -   Upload sdba folder on your server.
 -   Open  **db_config.php**  and configure connection with your database.